-We are very happy to offer an outstanding program for debaters in Public Forum in 2014.
+We are very happy to offer an outstanding two-week program, (June 26-July 11), for debaters in Public Forum in 2015.

-The Curriculum Director for our 2014 Public Forum workshop is Joseph Uhler of Anderson High School in Austin, Texas.
-Joseph has been the Director of Forensics at Anderson for the past eleven years.
+The Curriculum Director for our 2015 Public Forum workshop is Joseph Uhler of Anderson High School in Austin, Texas.
+Joseph has been the Director of Forensics at Anderson for the past twelve years.
 His students have reached elimination rounds at TFA State, UIL State, NFL Nationals, and the Tournament of Champions.
-In 2010, Joseph’s students Haydn Forrest and Saan Heng-Devan, advanced to the final round of the Tournament of Champions in Extemporaneous Speaking.
+In 2010, Joseph’s students Haydn Forrest and Shaan Heng-Devan, advanced to the final round of the Tournament of Champions in Extemporaneous Speaking.
 In 2011, Joseph’s student, David Engleman, won TFA State in Congressional Debate (House).
 Anderson consistently finishes in the top five overall sweepstakes at the UT Longhorn Classic, and, has finished in the top ten in overall sweepstakes at TFA State five of the past six years.
-This year, Joseph’s Public Forum team of Lucy Tiblier and Finley Patterson was invited to the Harvard Round Robin.
+Last year, Joseph’s Public Forum team of Lucy Tiblier and Finley Patterson was invited to the Harvard Round Robin.
+This year, two of his PF teams have bids to the ToC.

 Additional Staff Include: